ATKoala/automated-plan-checking/README.md

 ### For Developers

 - [Developing a new Parameter](docs/Adding-Parameters.pdf)
-- [Architecture](docs/System-Design-and-Architecture.pdf) includes components of the program and how modules fit together.
+- [Architecture](docs/System-Design-and-Architecture.pdf): components of the program and how modules fit together.
-- [Features](docs/User-Stories.pdf) shows the features completed and not completed, as well as notes on completed features.
+- [Features](docs/User-Stories.pdf): The features completed and not completed, as well as notes on completed features.
-- [Test cases](docs/Test-Cases.pdf) describes the results from manually testing various parts of the system.
+- [Test cases](docs/Test-Cases.pdf): The results from manually testing various parts of the system.
-- [Parameter Information](docs/Parameter-Information.pdf) contains some information about the parameters for future developers without domain knowledge.
+- [Parameter Information](docs/Parameter-Information.pdf): Some information about the parameters for future developers without domain knowledge.